-Athora Ireland does not directly invest policyholder assets, and instead uses a range of investment management companies.
 To meet the requirements of the prudent person principle, Athora Ireland only uses investment managers with which it has investment management agreements or subscription agreements in place.
-Policyholder funds are generally invested in equities, bonds and cash or cash equivalents.

-Athora Ireland also invests its shareholder assets in sovereign and corporate bonds, private credit and alternative assets, liquidity funds, cash deposits and absolute return funds.
+Athora Ireland invests its shareholder assets in sovereign and corporate bonds, residential mortgages, private credit and alternative assets, intra-company loans and cash or equivalents.
 These investments take account of applicable internal risk policies including the Credit Concentration and Counterparty Risk Policy.